 Before receiving any compensation for a burn injury, you must prove the defendants are legally liable.
 This process is typically complex, which is why we recommend hiring a skilled burn injury attorney in Albuquerque.

 Establishing negligence means providing proof of these four elements:

 - The defendant owed you a legal duty, which is the requirement to act in a reasonable and responsible matter in a certain situation;

-- The defendant must have breached the legal duty of care;
+- The defendant breached the legal duty of care;

-- You must show the defendant’s breach led to your burn injuries; and
+- The defendant’s breach led to your burn injuries; and

-- You must have suffered a loss, such as medical expenses, lost time from work, and pain and suffering.
+- You suffered a loss, such as medical expenses, lost time from work, and pain and suffering.